GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/01_introduction.md

 </h3>

-The sismonr package was developed for the purpose of generating benchmark datasets, in order to assess the performance of statistical methods that reconstruct GRNs from experimental datasets such as RNAseq data.
-Therefore, sismonr allows the user to generate random GRNs that mimic some of the properies of biological regulatory networks.
-Alternatively, the user can construct their own network by adding/removing regulatory relationships between the genes. sismonr can supports different types of regulations (e.g. transcription, translation or decay regulations).
-Genes can encode for proteins or for non-coding regulatory RNAs.
-Gene products can form regulatory complexes.
-One unique features of sismonr is that it allows the user to define the ploidy of the system, i.e. how many copies of each gene are present in the system.
-Lastly, sismonr generates in-silico individuals, that carry different versions or alleles of the genes present in the GRN.
-This is quite useful to simulate gene expression in the presence of different mutations for example.
+The `sismonr` package was developed for the purpose of generating benchmark datasets, in order to assess the performance of statistical methods that reconstruct GRNs from experimental datasets such as RNAseq data.
+Therefore, `sismonr` allows the user to generate random GRNs that mimic some of the properties of biological regulatory networks.
+Alternatively, the user can construct their own regulatory network. `sismonr` can supports different types of regulation (e.g. transcription, translation or decay regulations).
+Genes can code for proteins or for non-coding regulatory RNAs; gene products can form regulatory complexes.
+One unique features of `sismonr` is that it allows the user to define the ploidy of the system, i.e. how many copies of each gene are present in the system.
+Lastly, `sismonr` simulates the expression of the genes in a GRN for different *in silico* individuals, that carry different versions (or alleles) of the genes present in the GRN.
+This is quite useful to simulate gene expression under different scenarios such as gene knock-out for example.

-The particularity of sismonr is that it is available as an R package; but internally it uses the programming language Julia to speed up some of the calculations.
-No worries though, you don't need to know anything about Julia to use sismonr!
+One particularity of `sismonr` is that it is available as an R package; but internally it uses the programming language Julia to speed up some of the calculations.
+No worries though, you don't need to know anything about Julia to use `sismonr`!

 **Practice time!**

 *Add instructions to open the sismonr kernel.*

-Before getting started, here are some abbreviations that are often used within sismonr:
+Before getting started, here are some abbreviations that are often used within `sismonr`:

 | Abbreviations | Meaning                         |
 |---------------|---------------------------------|